 It is our goal that you experience the best jawline contouring Austin and Dallas have to offer.
 While healing, instructions are given to use a special mouthwash to keep bacteria from collecting in the crevices of the mouth.
 You will be able to brush your teeth as soon as you are comfortable.
 There is considerable swelling after this procedure mostly from enlargement of the masseter muscle along the edge of the jaw.

 For this reason, final results aren’t realized for at least 3 months and can continue to improve afterwards.
-A compressive dressing to give support to the chin and jaw is kept on at all times for one week and while at home afterwards for an additional 1-2 weeks.
+A compressive dressing to give support to the chin and jaw is kept on at all times for one week and while at home afterward for an additional one to two weeks.